johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 theme = "tranquilpeak"
 ```

 To get started, I add some content.
 I use `post` instead of `posts` for the directory, as the theme seems to only work with the former.
+When using `posts`, none of the directory's contents are visible on the site.

 ```
 $ hugo new post/my-first-post.md